 - If necessary, double backup the admin area via .htaccess or use the Plugin Wordfence use

-Since the hosters rarely keep backups for a long time, I sporadically make backups for local backup.
-Successful hacks in the past always came through third-party plugins.
-So keep your eyes open when you vote.
+Since the host backups rarely last long, I sporadically make backups for local backup.
+Successful hacks in the past were always caused by foreignplugins.
+So keep your eyes open when choosing.